Summary

-ADA compliance on websites has become a major accessibility concern for businesses.
 ADA compliance means meeting the standards set by the Americans with Disabilities Act (ADA), known as the Standards for Accessible Design.
+The Act lays down standards for accessibility in electronic and information technology, particularly website accessibility.

 The website accessibility rules in the ADA apply to almost all businesses and web developers.
 You can check ADA compliance using an ADA-compliant website checker.